-The alternatives analyzed in this EIS are described in Chapter 2.
-To provide a general context to the regulatory requirements discussed in this chapter, the types of activities involved in the implementation of the EIS alternatives are restated here, including the operation of existing facilities; construction and operation of new facilities; closure, decommissioning, and dismantlement of facilities; rehabilitation of facility sites; management, transportation, and disposal of radioactive, hazardous, and mixed wastes; and long-term stewardship of remaining facilities.
+The alternatives analyzed in this Final Environmental Impact Statement for Decommissioning and/or Long-Term Stewardship at the West Valley Demonstration Project and Western New York Nuclear Service Center (Decommissioning and/or Long-Term Stewardship EIS) are described in Chapter 2.
+To provide a general context to the regulatory requirements discussed in this chapter, the types of activities involved in the implementation of the environmental impact statement (EIS) alternatives are restated here, including the operation of existing facilities; construction and operation of new facilities; closure, decommissioning, and dismantlement of facilities; rehabilitation of facility sites; management, transportation, and disposal of radioactive, hazardous, and mixed wastes; and long-term stewardship of remaining facilities.

-The requirements that establish the cleanup and decommissioning criteria for the WNYNSC are embodied in Federal and State environmental, safety, and health regulations promulgated under various statutory authorities.
+The requirements that establish the cleanup and decommissioning criteria for the Western New York Nuclear Service Center (WNYNSC) are embodied in Federal and New York State environmental, safety, and health regulations and Orders promulgated under various statutory authorities.
 Generally, compliance with these criteria can be measured against established numerical standards or values for radioactive or hazardous constituents in the environment.
 These often require a permit, license, or approval.
-Section 5.6.4 summarizes in tabular form a listing of the potentially applicable laws, regulations, and Orders discussed.
+Section 5.7 summarizes in tabular form a listing of the potentially applicable laws, regulations, and Orders discussed.

-Section 5.2 addresses the applicable Federal environmental, safety, and health laws, regulations, and requirements for the WNYNSC.
-Section 5.3 discusses major Executive Orders.
+Section 5.2 identifies the applicable Federal environmental, safety, and health laws, regulations, and requirements for WNYNSC.
+Section 5.3 discusses major applicable Executive Orders.
 Section 5.4 identifies the applicable U.S. Department of Energy (DOE) regulations and Orders.
-Section 5.5 discusses the New York State laws, regulations, agreements, and requirements that are applicable to the West Valley Demonstration Project (WVDP) decommissioning and State-licensed Disposal Area management activities.
-Section 5.6 discusses consultations with agencies and federally recognized Native American Indian Nations.
+Section 5.5 discusses the New York State laws, regulations, agreements, and requirements that are applicable to the West Valley Demonstration Project (WVDP) decommissioning and State-Licensed Disposal Area (SDA) management activities.
+Section 5.6 discusses consultations with agencies and federally recognized American Indian Nations.
 These regulatory requirements address issues such as protection of public health and the environment, worker safety, historic and cultural resources, and emergency planning.